eikendev/hackenv/README.md

 ### SSH Access

-Once the machine has booted, enable SSH inside the box with `sudo service ssh restart`.
+Once the machine has booted, enable SSH inside the box with `sudo service ssh restart` or `sudo systemctl restart ssh`.
 At this point, you can connect to it from your host using `kali ssh`.

 ### File Sharing